Woman with clipboard standing next to solar array

 Associate Professor Kim Blackmore, who is leading discussions from ACES said: “We are enthusiastic about partnering with CIT to transform our research into valuable information concerning the energy transition and practical experiences of the system operations.
 This collaboration aims to empower the community and enable individuals to identify their roles and contribute as workers and active participants in the new energy system.”

 Christine Robertson, Interim CEO at CIT said: it’s terrific to be working with the ANU team at ACES again.
-We’re exploring how we can best connect to bring industry, community, and the future workforce in training closer to experience and understanding of critical and emerging DER technologies.
+We’re exploring how we can best connect to bring industry, community, and the future workforce in training closer to experience an understanding of critical and emerging DER technologies.
 We look forward to working with ACES in ways that help drive informed adoption of energy transition technologies, create inclusive and rewarding careers, and meet future workforce needs.

 ACES and CIT are no strangers to trailbazing pathways towards a cleaner society powered by renewable energy.
 Of particular relevance to this collaboration is the Centre’s Distributed Energy Resources Laboratory for applied research and student training activities.
 The DERlab was fundamental to the Realising Electric Vehicles-to-grid project enabling vehicle-to-grid testing via the lab’s bi-directional EV charger.